 He’s also the poster-boy for the Church of Scientology.
 Some of that comes with his star power, and he does claim that Scientology helped him overcome dyslexia.
 On top of that, who could forget him jumping like a schoolboy on Oprah’s couch?
 In 1990, he married Nicole Kidman, with whom he starred in Stanley Kubrick’s Eyes Wide Shut.
 But more recently he was married to Katie Holmes —who gets some of the blame for Oprah’s dirty couch — however, they got divorced, too, and these days he is rumored to be dating Haley Atwell (Perggy Carter from the Marvel Cinematic Universe) of the forthcoming Mission Impossible 7 and 8. his Mission Impossible co-star Haley Atwell.

-Tom is now 59 and fans can look forward to seeing him portray the cocky yet seasoned Maverick in the upcoming sequel to Top Gun, Top Gun: Maverick, and will next be seen in Mission: Impossible — Dead Reckoning, Part One, being released July 12.
+Tom is now 60 and fans most recently saw him portray the cocky yet seasoned Maverick in the sequel to Top Gun, Top Gun: Maverick, and will next be seen in Mission: Impossible — Dead Reckoning, Part One, being released July 12.

 Kelly McGillis – Charlotte “Charlie” Backwood